huggingface/blog/introducing-csearch.md

 "The thing is, we know that people don't consciously assess the value of the others' information.
 They understand they will get the same on their own."

 One example?
-Given the details of today...
+Given the details of today
 ----------------------------------------------------------------------------------------------------
 ```
 </details>